Lum v. Rice: Aftermath

 The Lums had pre-emptively moved across the river to Arkansas, which did not restrict Chinese attendance at its schools as strictly, in case the decision went down against them.
 When it did, they settled in Elaine, where they opened another grocery and Katherine was able to find a high school that would accept her daughters.
 It was not as prosperous a market as the one in Rosedale, and in later years the family left the Delta region entirely.

-Other Chinese in Mississippi likewise began leaving the Delta, some even returning to China; save for those who found a few school districts still willing to accept their children in their white schools.
+Other Chinese residents in Mississippi likewise began leaving the Delta, some even returning to China; save for those who found a few school districts still willing to accept their children in their white schools.
 Other Chinese families established private schools; in the late 1930s the state of Mississippi formally established some schools for Chinese students.
 They were never well-attended, and the last one closed in 1947.

 Earl Brewer continued to pursue civil rights cases in the courts.
 In 1936 he successfully argued Brown v.
 Mississippi before the Supreme Court, which held that confessions obtained through beatings and torture were inadmissible as evidence, reversing the convictions of several of his clients.
 Brewer died in 1942, before he could live to see schools desegregated, but that had happened by the time Jeu Gong died in 1965 and Katherine in 1988.